|

 I’ll be mentioning the EWG pretty often throughout this post.
 The EWG stands for the Environmental Working Group.
 Their mission is to empower people to live healthier lives in a healthier environment.

 I like to use their Guide to Healthy Cleaning when deciding which cleaning products to use.
-In their cleaning guide, they give products an A-F rating, with A being the best, meaning the product is considered very safe, and F being the worst, meaning it contains highly toxic and dangerous ingredients.
+Their cleaning guide gives products an A-F rating, with A being the best, meaning the product is considered very safe, and F being the worst, meaning it contains highly toxic and dangerous ingredients.

 A Warning About So-Called “Natural” Cleaners